Trump, campaigning in Iowa, vows to ban Hamas sympathizers from US if he wins a second term

 “In the wake of the attacks on Israel, Americans have been disgusted to see the open support for terrorists among the legions of foreign nationals on college campuses.
 They’re teaching your children hate,” he said.
 “Under the Trump administration, we will revoke the student visas of radical anti-American and anti-Semitic foreigners at our colleges and universities and we will send them straight back home."

 He also pledged the bar the entry of refugees from Gaza fleeing Israel's retaliatory strikes after the surprise Oct.
-7 attack, just as he tried to bar citizens from seven Muslim-majority countries during his first term.
-The war the attack sparked is now the deadliest of five Gaza wars for both sides, with more than 4,000 dead.
+7 attack, just as he tried to bar citizens from seven Muslim-majority countries during his first term with an executive order.
+The executive order, however, was met with fierce opposition and was fought all the way to the Supreme Court.
+The high court eventually upheld a third version of the ban, which included travelers from North Korea and some from Venezuela.

 Trump, the early GOP front-runner, has stepped up his caucus campaigning this fall as his team tries to lock in support to not only avoid a repeat of his 2016 second-place finish but to win an overwhelming victory that would deny momentum to whoever finishes in second place.